luccemhu/My-header-hu.html-corner-on-Github/README.md

 # header-hu.html

 All the credits to @tholman.
-The code provided in this repo belongs to Tim Holman: (>https://github.com/tholman/github-corners<).
+The html provided in this repo was made thanks to Tim Holman: (>https://github.com/tholman/github-corners<).